developmentseed/project-seed/README.md

 Since style components need react, it is already included.
 It also includes collecticons.
 See the section below for more info.

-> **NOTE:** We've been using [styled-components](https://www.styled-components.com/) more and more in projects.
-Checkout [project-seed-styled](https://github.com/developmentseed/project-seed-styled) for a starter with styled-components.

 ## Overview

 Steps to follow as soon as you download this structure to start a project: